ManagedKube/kubernetes-ops/docs/the-manual-way.md

 Change directory to: `<repo root>/tf-environments/aws/dev/dev/vpc`

-A note about the Terraform statestore.
-We are using S3 for the statestore and S3 bucket names has to be globally unique.
+A note about the Terraform state store.
+We are using S3 for the state store and S3 bucket names has to be globally unique.
 The file `<repo root>/tf-environments/aws/dev/terragrunt.hcl` holds the state store configurations.
 It is set to `kubernetes-ops-tf-state-${get_aws_account_id()}-terraform-state`.
 It puts your AWS Account ID in there as the "unique" key.

 Run:
 ```